Bill Cronin (fullback)

-William Cronin (December 5, 1901 – March 16, 1956) was an American football fullback who played three seasons with the Providence Steam Roller of the National Football League (NFL).
-He played college football at Boston College and attended Hingham High School in Hingham, Massachusetts.
+William Cronin (December 5, 1901 – March 16, 1956) was an American professional football fullback who played three seasons with the Providence Steam Roller of the National Football League (NFL).
+He played college football at Boston College.
 He was also a member of the Boston Bulldogs of the American Football League (AFL).

-Early years
+Early life

-Cronin played high school football for the Hingham High School Harbormen.
+Cronin played high school football at Hingham High School in Hingham, Massachusetts.
 He started the Harbormen hockey team in the early 1940s.
 He was inducted into the Hingham High School Athletic Hall of Fame in 1999.

 College career

 Cronin played college football for the Boston College Eagles.

 Professional career

 Cronin played for the Boston Bulldogs of the AFL in 1926.
 He played for the Providence Steam Roller of the NFL from 1927 to 1929.

 Personal life

 Cronin's brother Jack also played football.